 We typically grow sage, basil, dill, parsley, rosemary and chives.
 These are wonderful additions to add a pop of flavor to some of our favorite foods.

-Chives are a perennial member of the Allium family which also includes garlic, shallots, leeks and onions.
+Chives are a perennial member of the Allium family, including garlic, shallots, leeks, and onions.
 Although they have a mild onion flavor they have an aftertaste that doesn’t linger.

-They are not only valuable for their wonderful flavor, but with their purple flowers, they also add an ornamental element to the herb garden.
+They are not only valuable for their excellent flavor, but with their purple flowers, they also add an ornamental element to the herb garden.

 I still love to have the dill.
-I use it for sauces made with sour cream or yogurt.
-It’s also a great addition to one of our favorite salmon recipes.
-Dill is also an amazing addition to those wonderful summer picnic sides, like potato salad.
+It’s great for sauces made with sour cream or yogurt.
+It’s also a wonderful addition to one of our favorite salmon recipes.
+Dill is a pretty basic ingredient to some of our favorite summer picnic sides, like potato salad.

 Dill is one of the least fussy plants in the summer garden and I love the little yellow flowers and the amazing smell when I walk back to my garden.

-A kitchen scissors is a handy tool for chopping up your fresh herbs.
+Kitchen scissors are a handy tool for chopping up your fresh herbs.
 I like to gather my ingredients right before I make my cheese spread.
 And how can you resist a little escape to the garden?